Environmental Events

 Earth Hour

-Usually the last Saturday of March.
+Usually, the last Saturday of March.

-Each year to celebrate Earth Hour Wingecarribee Shire Council runs an event to raise awareness on the importance of caring for our planet, be it, learning how your family can improve their recycling habits, planting native plants in your garden, or becoming an advocate for our local environment.
-In 2025 we will run a planting day event at Bundanoon's new dog park to help reconnect areas of Southern Highlands Shale Woodland (SHSW) which is a critically Endangered Ecological Community (EEC) and unique to the Highlands.
-We will also be planting Casuarina species essential for Glossy Black Cockatoos.
+Each year, to celebrate Earth Hour, the Council runs an event to raise awareness of the importance of caring for our planet.
+This includes learning how your family can improve their recycling habits, planting native plants in your garden, or becoming an advocate for our local environment.

 World Environment Day